seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 In my penurious band: I have heard, and grieved,
 How cursed Athens, mindless of thy worth,
 Forgetting thy great deeds, when neighbour states,
-But for thy sword and fortune, trod upon them,—
+But for thy sword and fortune, trod upon them,--

 **TIMON**
 I prithee, beat thy drum, and get thee gone.